Fort Bragg City Council Expresses Support and Skepticism About State Forest Modernization Bill

 The council heard from several residents who feared the bill would devastate multigenerational logging families.
 Opponents argued that the timber industry remains a “backbone” of the community and that current management has successfully prevented catastrophic wildfires for decades through byproduct fire reduction.

-Conversely, supporters of the bill, citing an alliance with the Intertribal Sinkyone Wilderness Council, argued that a “restorative economy” would create more jobs in forestry and tourism while protecting the oldest standing redwoods.
+Conversely, supporters of the bill who made up the majority of people providing public comment, cited an alliance with the Intertribal Sinkyone Wilderness Council, and argued that a “restorative economy” would create more jobs in forestry and tourism while protecting the oldest standing redwoods.

 Response from Sacramento